 I undertook semi-structured interviews with five professional services staff members (see Table 1).
-All staff work within an academic school within a university in the North West of England and were in different roles across the school.
-I used convenience sampling to access participants (Wragg, 2002; Cohen et al., 2011).
+All the interviewees worked within an academic school within a university in the North West of England and were in different roles across the school.
+I used convenience sampling to access participants (Wragg 2002; Cohen, Manion, and Morrison 2011).
 I interviewed staff within the school that I work in, although not directly with.